Research

 This includes 12.5 million jobs at eating and drinking places, plus an estimated 3.2 million foodservice jobs in other sectors such as healthcare, accommodations, education, food-and-beverage stores, and arts, entertainment and recreation.

-A new National Restaurant Association Data Brief provides a detailed profile of the employees that work in these 15.7 million jobs.
+To drill down even further, a new National Restaurant Association Data Brief provides a detailed profile of the employees that work in these 15.7 million jobs.
 Based on data from the U.S. Census Bureau’s American Community Survey, the report contains demographic snapshots for seven restaurant occupations, as well as the overall industry workforce.

 In general, restaurant and foodservice employees tend to be younger and more diverse than the overall U.S. workforce.